LINs-lab/Research_Methodology_of_Computer_Science_and_Technology/README.md

 **Evaluation**: Attendance (40%) + Course Project (60%)
 * Attendance: Call the roll randomly
 * Course Project: Each student picks a research paper and prepares a 5-minute presentation in English in the last lecture.
+    * Please submit the paper title you would like to present by Oct.
+13.
+    * Email subject: [course name]--proposal--[your name]
+    * Email content: paper title, and 1-2 sentences to explain why you choose this paper
+    * Email destination: lins-lab.hr@westlake.edu.cn

 ### Syllabus
 | Week 	| Date              | Topics                                                                        |